kumu/docs/guides/decorate.md

 ![Existing decorations](/images/basic-editor-existing-decorations.png)

 You can also add your decorations to the legend by filling out the **Legend** box at the bottom of the Decoration Builder.
+For more information on legends, [check out the full legends guide](/guides/legends.md).

 ## Decorate in the Advanced Editor